These charities can offer grants to families of children with cancer.

-The Family Fund gives grants to lower income families with severely disabled children.
+The Family Fund gives grants to lower income families with disabled or seriously ill children.
 It aims to make life easier and more enjoyable by helping to fund things like holidays, washing machines, computers and hospital visiting costs.

 All funding comes from the governments of England, Northern Ireland, Scotland and Wales.

-Parents or carers of severely disabled children can apply if:
+Parents or carers of disabled or seriously ill children under the age of 17 can apply if:

-- you can show that you're entitled to one of these: Child Tax Credit, Working Tax Credit, Income based Job Seekers Allowance, Income Support, Incapacity Benefit, Employment Support Allowance, Housing Benefit or Pension Credit
+- you can show that you're entitled to one of these benefits: Universal Credit, Child Tax Credit, Working Tax Credit, Income based Job Seekers Allowance, Income Support, Incapacity Benefit, Employment Support Allowance, Housing Benefit or Pension Credit

 - you have permanent residency in the UK and have lived in the UK for at least 6 months

 If you don't receive any benefits you can still apply for a grant but the charity will need information about your household income.

 Ben's Heroes Trust

 Ben's Heroes Trust was founded in 2011 in memory of Ben Loyns.
 Ben sadly died of cancer in December 2010 at the age of 9.